rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ----------------------------------------------------------------

 !!! note
-    You will see a lot of "netcat: connect to 192.168.10.101 port 1764 (tcp) failed: Connection refused" messages.
+    You will see a lot of `netcat: connect to 192.168.10.101 port 1764 (tcp) failed: Connection refused` messages.
 You only need 1 `succeeded!` message.

 This [site](https://userbase.kde.org/KDEConnect) has a lot of detail on KDE connect.